 Ammi 32 plants/plot

 Plants were direct-seeded or transplanted on July 13th, except Ammi majus which was planted on July 6th, and cilantro and dill which were planted on July 20th.
 The Phacelia never germinated so we have no data on that plant this year; in past years it was very attractive to a diversity of insects.
 To assess the relative attractiveness of each species of flower, we did timed observations in which we recorded the number of syrphids, small wasps, and other insects landing on flowers within a 1 square foot area for four minutes per plot.
 We then did sweep net sampling using a 15 in. muslin sweep net to collect insects within the plots and later characterized the number and types of insects collected and recorded information about the weather, time of day, and flowering activity.
 Over the winter, we identified wasps and syrphids as best as possible.
 In 2019 we focused on syrphid flies and did not collect wasp specimen because the wasps proved to be too numerous and difficult to ID.
 We intended to also collect syrphid fly larvae from CA colonies in order to rear them to adults in the lab and determine their species identity.
 However, because of low CA pressure this year, we were not able to achieve this outcome.
 We will attempt to repeat it in 2020.

 To see the full reports with figures please visit: http://ag.umass.edu/vegetable/resources-services/brassica-pest-collaborative/research-reports-on-management-of-brassica

-Data analysis is still underway for this trial, but preliminary results indicate that plots treated with conventional insecticides Warrior II and Harvanta had significantly fewer flea beetles and less damage throughout the trial period.
+Plots treated with conventional insecticides Warrior II and Harvanta had significantly fewer flea beetles and less damage throughout the trial period.
 Assail was moderately effective in cabbage but not in pak choy.
 The residual activity of Assail appears to last only a short period (several days?) and that may explain why it was less effective on a fast-growing crop like pak choy—we observed many new pak choy leaves between treatment applications.
 OMRI-listed insecticides were less effective against cabbage flea beetle in these trials.
 Surround WP-treated cabbage had significantly lower numbers of flea beetle on plants, but the foliar damage was relatively high, inconsistent with the numbers seen (Table 2).
 Application of Surround-WP on cabbage transplants was associated with stunted plant growth across all replications.
 Plants in these plots were comparatively smaller with less foliage and they failed to produce heads.
 The lower numbers of flea beetles in Surround-treated plots could be due to repellency from the kaolin clay coating to the newest leaves, but damage ratings, which were done on the entire plant, suggest feeding may be occurring where the residues wash off or beetles were choosing to feed on undersides of treated leaves.